The Dr. Now Diet Plan: What It Is, How It Works, Its Benefits, And Risks

 • High-Sodium Foods: Processed snacks and canned soups

 Planning your meals according to your dietary requirements makes the whole process more effective.
-The following sample 3-day meal plan can give you a clear idea of what your diet may look like in practice.
+The following sample 3-day meal plan can give you a clear idea of what a 1200-calorie diet may look like in practice.

 The Dr. Now 1200 Calorie Diet Meal Plan